SaschaGolod/Finite-Element-Analysis-of-Composite-Materials-using-Abaqus--2nd-Edition--Ever-J.-Barbero/README.md

 His original website can be found here: https://barbero.cadec-online.com/feacm-abaqus/

-I have copied his files to help keep them up to date.
+I have copied his 2020 version files to help keep them up to date.

 All credits go to Barbero.
 I did not create these files.